prof3ssorSt3v3/mad9011/docs/modules/week13/README.md

 **Hover & Micro-Interactions**

-Check this video to learn how component States allows you to save elements for future use and create additional versions of your buttons, toggles, fields, and more.
+Check this video to learn how component states allows you to save elements for future use and create additional versions of your buttons, toggles, fields, and more.

 <YouTube
   title="Adobe XD – Hover & Micro-Interactions"